Dissociative Identity Disorder Treatment

 Table of Contents

-The use of medication, except for the treatment of acute, specific concurrent Axis I disorders, is not recommended.
+Medication is not generally effective for this disorder.
 Maintenance and effective use of prescriptions given the multiple personality states is difficult to attain.
-If medication is prescribed, it should be carefully monitored.
+If medication is prescribed for a psychiatric condition that co-occurs with an identity disorder, it should be carefully monitored.

 In a growing trend, people with disorder are starting to come together to form mutual self-help support groups within larger communities and virtually, through online communities.
-There is no overt reasons why a support group for this disorder would not be beneficial to individuals.
+There is no obvious reason why a support group for this disorder would not be beneficial to individuals.

 For more on symptoms, please see symptoms of dissociative identity disorder.

 Bressert, S. (2017).
 Dissociative Identity Disorder Treatment.
 Psych Central.
 Retrieved on November 30, 2017, from https://psychcentral.com/disorders/dissociative-identity-disorder-treatment/